-Be genuinedly interested in learning and your community.
+Be genuinely interested in learning and your community.
 Whatever your thing is, do your best at it and consider going a little deeper into it.
 Definitely visit the college and, if you can, attend a class.
 Remember that no matter what a stand-out individual and applicant you are, the admission officials at the elite schools (which have thousands of applicants) are using their own thoughtful process to build the best/most representative class they can.
 If you are not selected, it does not mean you are not awesome.
 It means they offered a spot to some other awesome kid.
 There are many great colleges out there and you will find one that is just right for you.

 What would you consider your biggest accomplishment or your proudest moment as a college counselor?

 I have had students who were not college-bound flourish in college because I helped them find their way.
-That may have meant talking to the grandparents and explaining financial aid; asking them to meet with an admission representative at our school; helping them complete their application; answering their fragile question about what they're supposed to write under activities when they haven't joined any clubs or sports, and maybe this college application is only asking for those kinds of kids; helping them file the FAFSA; helping them find a scholarship and apply; encouraging them to think beyond fire science at the community college and consider pre-med; or getting a beloved teacher to offer to write their recommendation letter.
+That may have meant talking to the grandparents and explaining financial aid; asking them to meet with an admission representative at our school; helping them complete their application; answering their fragile question about what they're supposed to write under activities when they haven't joined any clubs or sports, and worrying that "maybe this college application is only asking for those kinds of kids"; helping them file the FAFSA; helping them find a scholarship and apply; encouraging them to think beyond fire science at the community college and consider pre-med; or getting a beloved teacher to offer to write their recommendation letter.